itwasmattgregg/whatcha-bringin/README.md

 2. Use any phone number that starts with `+1555` (for example `+15551234567` or `+15559876543`).
 3. When prompted for the 6-digit code, enter `123456`.
 The server will accept it and create a separate account for each unique test number.

-This works only in development; production still requires real SMS verification.
+This works only in development; production requires real SMS verification unless you configure a production test account (see below).

+### Production Test Account (for App Store Reviewers)

+To allow app store reviewers to test the app without SMS verification, configure a test account in production:

+1. Set `TEST_PHONE_NUMBER` in your API environment variables (e.g., `+15551234567`).
+2. Set `TEST_VERIFICATION_CODE` in your API environment variables (e.g., `123456`).
+3. The configured phone number will bypass Twilio and accept the configured verification code.

+**Important:** Include these test credentials in your App Store Connect submission notes for reviewers.

 ### Setup